 The exercise and performance of the powers and duties of a local government or other public, or statutory authority shall, for the purposes of this Act, be treated as the trade or business of such local government or other authority.

-[Section 6 amended by No. 14 of 1996 s.
+[Section 6 amended: No. 14 of 1996 s.
 4.]

 7. Tributers